Sunrise45/Sunrise45/README.md

 📖 Currently purusing a degree in computer science

-💖 I love learning new things!
+💖 Passionate about learning new things!

 🎨 I've dabbled in C++, Java, HTML, CSS, Javascript, and Python